-The cables used to transfer data from the peripheral devices have been carefully routed in preconfigured systems to prevent them from blocking the flow of cooling air that moves through the system from front to back.
-If you need to disconnect any of these cables, you should take care to reroute them as they were originally after reconnecting them and be aware of the pin 1 locations.
-If you are configuring the system, keep the airflow in mind when routing the cables.
+The cables used to transfer data from the peripheral devices have been carefully routed to prevent them from blocking the flow of cooling air that moves through the system from front to back.
+If you need to disconnect any of these cables, take care to reroute them as they were originally after reconnecting them and note the pin 1 locations.
+If configuring the system, keep the airflow in mind when routing the cables.